How To Not Miss Out on the Next Big Investing Trend

 Evaluate the Macroeconomic Environment

-At the end of the day, the macroeconomic environment is everything to the stock market as a whole, as well as to its individual components.
-When interest rates are rising from low levels, for example, industries such as banking and finance actually perform better, as they are able to lend money at higher rates.
+At the end of the day, the macroeconomic environment has a major effect on the stock market as a whole, as well as its individual components.
+When interest rates rise from low levels, for example, industries such as banking and finance actually perform better, as they are able to lend money at higher rates.

 Coming out of a recession, small-cap stocks often outperform large-cap stocks, as they are able to post faster growth rates than their larger brethren.
 Late in an economic cycle, stocks such as energy and utilities often outperform, as growth rates at economically sensitive companies begin to slow.